Rulebook The entries

 - Resource Center link

-- Map screenshot (upload it to imgur.com and provide the link or better include it on the Resource Center)
+- Map screenshot (on the Resource Center; alternatively, upload it to imgur.com and provide the link)

 - Description of yaml/lua changes (if applicable)